Weight: is your horse the right weight?

 Join Today

-Ten top tips for managing your horse’s weight
+Top tips for managing your horse’s weight

 It is impossible to tell by eye how much fat a horse is carrying, and this can be surprisingly deceptive.
-Feel for fat in specific areas to check your horse’s condition using the guides and as described in the videos above.
+Feel for fat in specific areas to check your horse’s condition using the guides and as described in the videos below.

 Ask an expert whether you are feeding your horse appropriately.
 This can be very confusing, which makes it easy to feed your horse more calories than they really need.
 Also, try to make titbits and treats the exception rather than the rule.
 You may also need to soak hay to reduce sugar content.